niranjann-evolvus/demo-app/README.md

 ---
 description: >-
-  This is a demo CRUD application built using Srping Boot, Spring Data JDBC,Spring Security, Thymeleaf and HTML5
+  This is a demo CRUD application built using Spring Boot, Spring Data JDBC,Spring Security, Thymeleaf and HTML5
 ---